 Carroll’s CSR pyramid is a framework that explains how organisations can take social responsibility, it highlights the four important types of responsibility of organisations.

-This is one of the most well-used models used to describe and explain CSR(Carroll, 1991, in Tench and Yeomans, 2017, p.84).
+This is one of the most well-used models used to describe and explain CSR (Carroll, 1991, in Tench and Yeomans, 2017, p.84).

-According to Carroll, businesses have four types of responsibility: economic, legal, ethical and philanthropic.
+According to Carroll, businesses have four levels of responsibility: economic, legal, ethical and philanthropic.
 Tench (2017) explains that the model can be used in conjunction with the stakeholder responsibility matrix to set out how organisations can meet their responsibilities.

 Here’s an example matrix for a clothing manufacturer, using the customers as the chosen stakeholder group (Developed by Tench, 2017, p.85).